bond005/seq2seq/README.md

 In this demo, the Seq2Seq-LSTM learns to translate the sentences from English into Russian.

-The Russian-English sentence pairs from the Tatoeba Project have been used as data for unit tests (see http://www.manythings.org/anki/).
+The Russian-English sentence pairs from the Tatoeba Project have been used as data for unit tests and demo script (see http://www.manythings.org/anki/).